DonMVB/aws/AWS_Assoc_SAA_C02.md

 - For example, you can create custom CloudWatch alarms which will trigger notifications such as surpassing a set billing threshold.
 - CloudWatch alarms have two states of either `ok` or `alarm`

 ### 1.11.6.
-CloudWatch Metrics:
+CloudWatch Metrics
 - CloudWatch Metrics represent a time-ordered set of data points.
-- These basically are a variable you can monitor over time to help tell if everything is okay, e.g. Hourly CPU Utilization.
+- These are "variables" you can monitor over time to help tell if everything is okay, e.g. Hourly CPU Utilization.
+- Default: every 5 min, can use every 1 min with a cost.
 - CloudWatch Metrics allows you to track high resolution metrics at sub-minute intervals all the way down to per second.

 ### 1.11.7.
-CloudWatch Dashboards:
+CloudWatch Dashboards
 - CloudWatch dashboards are customizable home pages in the CloudWatch console that you can use to monitor your resources in a single view
 - These dashboards integrate with CloudWatch Metrics and CloudWatch Alarms to create customized views of the metrics and alarms for your AWS resources.

 ## 1.12.
 CloudTrail

 ### 1.12.1.
-CloudTrail Simplified:
+CloudTrail Simplified
 AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 With it, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, API calls, and other AWS services.
 It is a regional service, but you can configure CloudTrail to collect trails in all regions.

 ### 1.12.2.
-CloudTrail Key Details:
+CloudTrail Key Details
 - CloudTrail Events logs API calls or activities.
 - CloudTrail Events stores the last 90 days of events in its Event History.
 This is enabled by default and is no additional cost.
 - This event history simplifies security analysis, resource change tracking, and troubleshooting.